Marve09/zero_day/README.md

-This is my first vagrant project in alx.
+This is my first vagrant project in alx